 - Do interior shades have upcoming service issues?

-- How about the RV chassis, steering components, shocks. leveling system, tire condition including what to do with DOT codes, proper tire load range for posted RV weight
+- How about the RV chassis, steering components, shocks, leveling system, and tire condition, including what to do with DOT codes, proper tire load range for posted RV weight

 - Engine, transmission, running gear condition

-It can take 4 to 6 hours to do a complete review of an RV!
-It is like doing a home inspection.
+It can take four to eight hours to do a complete review of an RV!
+It is like doing a home inspection but for an RV.

 Can You Perform This Kind of RV Review?

-Someone who has a fair bit of RV knowledge, has mechanical aptitude, and is not afraid to get their hands dirty could possibly get this type of inspection done on there own.
-However, will the seller let you engage in such a complete analysis of their RV without the appropriate insurance, in case you break something?
+Someone who has a fair bit of RV knowledge has mechanical aptitude, and is not afraid to get their hands dirty could possibly get this type of inspection done on their own.
+However, will the seller let you engage in such a complete analysis of their RV without the appropriate insurance in case you break something?

 Probably not!
-That would take all the fun out of looking for your perfect home on wheels.
+That would take all the fun of looking for your perfect home on wheels.

-Pam and I have been enjoying the RV lifestyle for fourteen years.
+Pam and I have been enjoying the RV lifestyle since 2008.
 We researched our purchase for months before deciding on our current full time RV home.
 We did not purchase it on the first visit.
 I took lots of pictures, crawled all over it, and did my best to smoke out any possible issues with the unit.

 Is There a Professional Nationwide Service That Can Help?

-Yes, through the new National RV Inspectors Association, the NRVIA, there is now a nationwide network of certified individuals that are able to evaluate RV’s for you!
-They are able to do the dirty work for you so you can have your used RV completely analyzed before you buy it.
+Yes, through the new National RV Inspectors Association, the NRVIA, there is now a nationwide network of certified individuals who are able to evaluate RVs for you!
+They are able to do the dirty work for you so you can have your new or used RV completely analyzed before you buy it.

-What better way to have assurance that the RV you have fallen in love with will provide you years of worry free travels as opposed to being a money pit.
+What better way to have the assurance that the RV you have fallen in love with will provide you with years of worry-free travels as opposed to being a money pit?

 How Much Does a Service Like This Cost?

 Great question!
-Since there are lots of RV classes out there in the market place, and each one has three levels of inspection services that can be performed, there is quite a range for the used RV sale in Florida client, and nationwide too!
+Since there are lots of RV classes out there in the marketplace, and each one has three levels of inspection services that can be performed, there is quite a range for the used RV sale in Florida clients, and nationwide too!

-Lets take a look at the high end first.
-Lets say you want a class A diesel pusher.
+Let’s take a look at the high end first.
+Let’s say you want a class A diesel pusher.
 What would the three levels of inspection service cost?
-These are potential costs an inspector may charge.
+These are potential costs an NRVIA inspector might charge.

 What if you are interested in a travel trailer?
-What would be the costs to evaluate this class of RV?
+What could be the costs to evaluate this class of RV?
 These are potential costs an inspector may charge.

 So, please be careful when purchasing your used RV.
-Don’t be fooled on how pretty it is, or what great features it has.
-Sure, you want those, but consider that when you spend the kind of money these vehicles cost, just like in a home inspection, you want to know everything about the RV!
+Don’t be fooled by how pretty it is or what great features it has.
+Sure, you want those, but consider that when you spend the money these vehicles cost, just like in a home inspection, you want to know everything about the RV!

-If you would like more information about this service, please contact HMRVI Corporation at 850-585-1811.
+If you would like more information about this service, please contact HMRVI Corporation at email@example.com.
 We are able to provide NRVIA certified inspections, not only in Florida, but nationwide.
-If you would like information by email, contact firstname.lastname@example.org

 Finally, listen to what Terry Cooper, the Texas RV Professor, has to say about all this!